 Is this self-publishing?

-Book writing isn't an individual activity.
-You'd need help from your friends, experts, illustration artists, layout designers, editors and other specialists to polish your work before it is ready for public consumption.
+Book writing isn't an individual activity, and you'll need help from your friends, editors, illustration artists, typesetters, designers, domain experts and other specialists to help complete and polish your work.

 Is there an iOS or Android app?